paulbersch/di-presentation/PITCHME.md

 #HSLIDE

-Dependency injection is a design pattern that encourages writing decoupled code by passing components and services into a class.

  - *Component*: a local piece of code like a library or another class
  - *Service*: an external resource like an API or a database